-The Library will not agree to accept gifts from donors for the purpose of purchasing life insurance on their lives without prior approval of the Community Engagement Committee.
+The Library will not agree to accept gifts from donors for the purpose of purchasing life insurance on their lives without prior approval of the Board of Trustees.
 In no event shall insurance be purchased unless The Library has demonstrated an insurable interest under applicable state law.